Four years ago tonight, my wife woke me and said, “Your car was just hit out in the street.”

 Before anyone asks, my car was legally parked, wheels tight to the curb, in front of my house on Dale Street.
-For those of you who don’t know, Dale Street in South Park is a former trolley route and about half-a-mile wide.
+That street is a former trolley route and about half-a-mile wide.
 The idea that someone would not have had space to get around the car is insane.

 Felt more than a little disappointed while I called the police to make the report.
-Lots of thoughts went through my mind about the driver of the other vehicle, none of them complimentary, while I sifted through the debris.
+Considered lots of thoughts about the driver of the other vehicle, none of them complimentary, while I sifted through the debris.

 And then my flashlight beam caught a tiny little trench in the asphalt, starting about a foot to the left of my rear driver’s side door, that continued towards the front of my car.
 I’d walked this section of pavement hundreds of times in the years we’d lived here and never noticed this mark.

 And the line continued forward past the front of my car.
-It looked like a vehicle had been driven with a three-quarter inch-wide piece of metal barely digging into the road.
+It looked like a vehicle had passed with a three-quarter inch-wide piece of metal barely digging into the road.
 Kind of thing you might get from a car that was just in an accident…

 So I went back in the house and put on a couple layers plus my running shoes.
 Figured I might be walking for a while and might even have to give chase on foot.
 Probably should’ve occurred to me to bring a weapon.
 Whoever did this had already shown they weren’t big fans of taking responsibility for their actions…

-So I followed the trail marking around the corner to the right, where the trench moved towards the curb in a way that made clear the driver tried to park the car until they realized it probably wasn’t a good idea to ditch the vehicle 17 feet from the accident.
+I followed the trail around the corner to the right, where the trench then moved towards the curb.
+It looked like the driver tried to park the car until they realized it probably wasn’t a good idea to ditch the vehicle 17 feet from the accident.

 And then a moment of panic when I lost the trail at the 4-way stop at 29th and Grape.
-Have you ever watched a hunting dog when they think there might be a scent to follow?
+Have you ever watched a hunting dog when they think there might be something to track?
 That desperate, manic, frenzied moment when they can’t turn a 360 fast enough in hopes of catching the scent?

 Took pictures of the vehicle from a bunch of different angles and, while doing so, noticed something that broke my heart.
 A Semper Fi bumper sticker.
-I couldn’t help but wonder if the driver was a Marine.
-If so, part of me wondered what happened to all that stuff about Honor.
+I couldn’t help but guess the driver was a Marine.
+If so, part of me wondered, what happened to all that stuff about Honor?

-So I walked home and waited for the SD officer to come and take my report.
+I walked home and waited for an SDPD officer to come and take my statement.
 When he arrived, I told him what I’d found and he asked me to walk him through the whole thing.
-So I told him the story as we walked the hit and run driver’s route from my house to Grape Street.
+I told him the story as we walked the hit and run driver’s route from my house to Grape Street.

-When we got to the vehicle, the officer put out a right hand and said, “Thanks for doing my job.
+When we got to the vehicle, the officer offered a handshake and said, “Thanks for doing my job.
 I got it from here.”
-Then he added, matter-of-factly, “Whoever did this will report the vehicle stolen, and there won’t be enough to prosecute.
+While we shook, he added, matter-of-factly, “Whoever did this will report the vehicle stolen, and there won’t be enough to prosecute.
 But you’ll get a police report and can contact their insurance company.”

-I was impressed and saddened by how obvious this cynical future was to the officer.
-I had hoped for some civic responsibility, a meeting of minds, a sharing of perspectives, possibly some airing of grievances in a public forum.
+I was impressed and saddened by how obvious this cynical future was to him.
+He didn’t seem especially jaded or dismissive.
+I had hoped he’d say we were on the path to some civic responsibility, a meeting of minds, a sharing of perspectives, and possibly the airing of grievances (“Festivus for the rest of us!”) in a public forum.

 Not so much.
 Things happened EXACTLY the way the officer said they would.
 But after several weeks I got the police report with the name and details of the offending vehicle’s owner.

 So I called the owner’s insurance company.
-I’m still assuming he was the driver.
-I even looked him up on LinkedIn.
-Found out where he works.
+I’m still assuming the owner was the driver.
+I even looked him up on LinkedIn (I wasn’t yet on FB) and found out where he worked.
 Thought about calling for a conversation.
-But decided that if he still hadn’t taken responsibility, there was little I was going to do to, given my substantial conflict of interest, to change his outlook on society.
+But decided that if he still hadn’t taken responsibility, there was little I was going to do, given my substantial conflict of interest, to change his outlook on society.

 I was three sentences into my statement when the rep got on the line and said, “I’m sorry, aren’t you calling to report you hit one of our insured?”

-“No. No. Absolutely no. Your guy crushed my car while it was legally parked and then drove away and ditched his ride about a quarter mile away.”
+“No!”
+I barked, and felt panic rising before I took a deep breath and reset.
+“No. Absolutely no. Your guy crushed my car while it was legally parked and then drove away and ditched his ride about a quarter mile away.”

 In the roughly five second pause that followed, I swear I heard the whole story “click” in the insurance rep’s mind.
 “Ohhhhhhhh,” she said.
 “This makes a lot more sense than what he told us.”

-“Phew,” I said, as worry and frustration gave way to relief.
+“Phew,” I said, as worry and defensiveness gave way to relief.
 I think I actually said, “Phew.”
 I’d never said that word before except as a joke.